 - P.S.
 Need a tax pro?
 Dickson & Associates has your back.
-They can answer all your burning questions like “what goes on a schedule e,” “how do I get all the best rental property owners’ tax benefits,” and what qualifies as taxable income from rentals.
+They can answer all your burning questions like “what goes on a schedule e,” “how to get all the best rental property owners’ tax benefits,” and what qualifies as taxable income from rentals.

 1. Mortgage Interest